Irfan Pathan: Strong comeback

 With India's older players opting out of the inaugural World Twenty20, Pathan was one of several younger players to regain national selection.
-India were not expected to do well in a format that favoured stronger fielding sides.
+India were not expected to do well in a format that favoured stronger fielding teams.
 In the first match, he scored 20 and took 2/20 in four overs as India tied with Pakistan in the first round, before winning in a bowl-out.
 He then took 0/16 as India lost to New Zealand before taking 3/37 in a defeat of England.
 India needed a win over hosts South Africa to reach the semi-final and Pathan conceded only 16 runs from his four overs, helping to restrict the hosts to 9/116 in pursuit of 154.
 Pathan then took 2/44, removing Brad Hodge and Andrew Symonds as India managed to defend 188 for a 15-run win to reach the finals.
 India faced arch-rivals Pakistan in the final.
 Pathan was declared the Man of the match after bowling a tidy spell and taking 3/16, including the removal of Pakistan captain Shoaib Malik and then the big-hitting Shahid Afridi for a duck in the space of three balls, before later bowling Yasir Arafat.

 As a result of his performances in South Africa, Pathan was recalled to the ODI team and played in the home series against Australia and Pakistan in late 2007.
 He played in all 12 matches, seven against Australia and five against Pakistan.
 Pathan scored 131 runs at 18.71 in the lower-order and took 12 wickets at 46.00 at an economy rate of 5.02, averaging substantially worse than his overall career statistics.
 It was a steady performance; Pathan never took more than two wickets in any match and his economy rate was always between 4.60 and 6.66 and scored 26 and 29 in consecutive matches in Baroda and Rajkot against Australia before making 43 in the final match against Pakistan.